+- Use these clues to find words that have silent letters.

-- a) Used to cut paper.
+- Used to cut paper.

 - b) 24 of these through the day.

-- c) Hands are joined to these.
+- Hands are joined to these.

-- d) Old skin gets this.
+- Old skin gets this.

-- e) Celebrated in December.
+- Celebrated in December.

-- f) A boat with sails.
+- A boat with sails.

-- g) Dance on your toes.
+- Dance on your toes.

-- h) To tell the truth.
+- To tell the truth.

-- i) Bang a drum to this.
+- Bang a drum to this.

-© Silent Sheep
+Silent Sheep

-1 Sort the following words into the correct column below.
+Sort the following words into the correct column below.